turkoid/Injector/README.md

   * Can inject multiple dlls with one call
   * Can be specified to start the process before injecting (Supports Microsoft Store apps too)
   * Delays can be adjusted to provide stable injections
+  * Can wait for specific dlls to be loaded before injecting
+  * Smart injection delay waits for all DLLs to load

 ## Command-line Options